Call for Papers

 Universities are increasingly central actors in regional innovation ecosystems, evolving from traditional knowledge institutions into proactive drivers of economic and societal progress (Klofsten et al., 2019; Guerrero et al., 2024).
 A cornerstone of this shift is the valorization and commercialization of research, often enabled through “triple helix” collaborations among universities, industry, and government (Etzkowitz, 1993) through which universities create pathways for research to directly influence society (Burbridge, 2021).

 Academic entrepreneurship, and especially academic spin-offs, remains a prominent mechanism through which scientific knowledge is translated into market and societal value (Shane & Stuart, 2002; Heirman & Clarysse, 2004).
-Alongside spin-offs, universities increasingly contribute to student entrepreneurship, defined as the entrepreneurial action and venture creation initiated and led by enrolled students (undergraduate, graduate, or doctoral), including innovative startups and opportunity-driven projects that may leverage university resources (e.g., courses, mentoring, incubators/accelerators, competitions, and networks) (Bergmann et al., 2016; Morris et al., 2017).
-Through these mechanisms, universities do not only transfer technologies; they also shape mindsets, norms, and capabilities that encourage opportunity recognition, experimentation, and innovation-oriented behavior within and beyond the academic community (Busch & Barkema, 2022; Siegel & Wright, 2015; Wright et al., 2017) and to a broader diffusion of an entrepreneurial and innovation culture across campus and the region.
+Alongside spin-offs, universities increasingly contribute to student entrepreneurship, defined as the entrepreneurial action and venture creation initiated and led by enrolled students, including innovative startups and opportunity-driven projects that leverage university resources (Bergmann et al., 2016; Morris et al., 2017).
+Through these mechanisms, universities shape mindsets and capabilities that encourage innovation-oriented behavior and a broader diffusion of an entrepreneurial culture across regions.

-At the same time, contemporary grand challenges facing societies and economies (i.e., climate and sustainability transitions, digital disruption, demographic shifts, and widening inequalities) call for a wider view of the entrepreneurial university and its impact.
-Beyond commercialization, universities are increasingly expected to contribute to social innovation, sustainability transitions, digital transformation, inclusive entrepreneurship, and long-term regional resilience.
-In this context, the entrepreneurial university also expresses its “third mission” by fostering entrepreneurial culture and developing human capital.
-Workforce development (e.g., forming skilled, adaptable, and opportunity-oriented individuals) has become a critical pathway through which universities generate long-term impact, by nurturing entrepreneurial mindsets and innovation capabilities in uncertain and complex environments (Hayter et al., 2023; Abreu & Grinevich, 2024).
+At the same time, contemporary grand challenges facing societies and economies (i.e., **climate and sustainability transitions**, digital disruption) call for a wider view of the entrepreneurial university.
+Beyond commercialization, universities are expected to contribute to social innovation and **long-term regional resilience**.
+Workforce development has become a critical pathway through which universities generate impact, nurturing entrepreneurial mindsets in uncertain and complex environments (Hayter et al., 2023; Abreu & Grinevich, 2024).

 This mini track invites research on topics including, but not limited to: